mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 ![Add a Microfab environment](images/confirm-microfaburl.png)

 4. Provide the environment with a name of 'Commerce' - you should see a popup message (bottom right) confirming it was successfully added.
-Also on the left, you'll see the environment added and Gateways and Wallets relating to that environment.
+Also on the left, you'll see the environment added, and Gateways and Wallets relating to that environment.
+Note these artifacts are not persisted - they only exist for the life of the running container.

 ![Add a Microfab environment](images/confirm-microfabname.png)